 The first electric lights were installed in 1916.
 Early homes were equipped with a single clear light globe attached to a wire dangling from the ceiling.

-The residents of West Jordan petitioned the County Commission for incorporation as a town in 1941.
+The residents of West Jordan petitioned the County Commission for incorporation as a town January 10, 1941.
 It became a third class city in 1967.

 A promise had been made to the early settlers of West Jordan and surrounding territory that the time would come when, through their industry, beautiful homes, manufacturing establishments, productive farms, churches and many other buildings would enhance the valley.

 As late as 1970, West Jordan was largely still a rural area.
 Then building boomed from 1973 to 1979.
 The City's population increased 500% to 27,329.
 In 1988, the population was estimated at 47,500.
 Population projections at that time, predicted that the City would add a minimum 2,000 new residents a year in this decade and should reach 50,000 by 1990.
 The 2000 census had West Jordan at 97,000.
 The latest estimates show the population as of February 2013 to be 107,654.

 The City of West Jordan is fortunate to have a lion's share of vacant land left for future growth within Salt Lake County.
 This available land and Utah's strong economy will ensure a continued rapid rate of growth for the City of West Jordan.